Dexter Press, Inc.

 View of Storage Dam on Scioto River, Columbus, Ohio (Date Unknown)

-Vintage linen postcard depicting a view of the storage dam on the Scioto River in Columbus, Ohio.
+Vintage linen postcard showing a view of the storage dam on the Scioto River in Columbus, Ohio.

 Greetings from Ohio “The Buckeye State” (Date Unknown)